Our Top BBQ Tips For Your...

 Dovercourt beach is the perfect destination for a peaceful beach visit.
 Without the usual hustle and bustle of seaside resorts, you’ll be treated to uninterrupted views of the meeting of the River Stour and Orwell, where you can watch ships sail in.
 The beach houses two lighthouses, two historic forts, and the Ha’penny pier, are all idyllic spots.
 Dogs aren’t allowed between Mill Lane subway to the end of the Promenade at Spa Cabins and from the slipway south west of the Swimming Pool to the upper Lighthouse, from May 1 to September 30th, however, there is plenty more sand and sights to explore.

 We can’t wait to meet you at Gladwins Farm, and help you plan your beach trips during your stay with us.
-View our cottages, here.
+Take a look at our range of dog-friendly, self-catering holiday cottages.